tusonggao/misc/README.md

-# misc
-# some spider code i used for getting useful data from online.
+this repo contains some python spider scripts i used for getting useful data from online.